edis0n-zhang/personal-website-2.0/src/lib/posts/917_days/917_days.md

 I was instantly met with reality.
 I met people who had done everything I had and more.
 Who was I to complain when I talked to living proof that I was simply lacking?
 I realized that even in the small pond of UCSB, I was by no means a big fish.
 My peers had gone to better high schools than me, had parents to model their careers off of, and had been coding longer than me.
 People had all kinds of different strengths social, academic, or just the ability to live their lives.

 I'd be remiss to not mention Tanay as an example.
 I could sing his praises all day.
 He was better at coding than I was (and likely still is), made classes look effortless, easily picked up leadership and teaching positions, and is humble to boot.
 But if I were to describe him it would be Principled.
 Every day I got a front row seat to the day in and day out effort he would put in.
-Watching him make decisions not off of emotion or short term gratification, but rather a set of steadfast rules he upholds is genuinely awe inspiring, and an example I strive towards becoming every day.
-Internalizing this approach to decision making has made my life infinitely easier, and something I will always take with me going forward.
+Watching him make decisions not off of emotion or short term gratification, but rather a set of steadfast rules he upholds is genuinely awe inspiring, and is a quality I personally strive to embody.

 College is a uniquely rare opportunity to meet people, similar and dissimilar.
 With extremely high probability, you will never again enter a stage of your life where you are surrounded by so many similarly aged people.
 Every day was a new opportunity to learn from them, so I tried to soak up as much as I could.